haihala/whoops-all-grapplers/docs/2. Areas/quirks (todo of weird bugs).md

 - Health bar height seems to be inconsistent
 	- Maybe going under the node used to lay down the round start text?
-- Movement
-	- Maybe add a "max ground speed" that is used as a point where drag starts to happen
-	- Top speed would just be a cap, nothing can move faster than that
-	- Dash seems jittery
 - Jumps are very high (inconsistently)
+- Old stick != new stick assert firing with xbox controller occasionally
+- Flicker at the start where players go low for one frame.